Ytimed2020/Ytimed2020.github.io/_pages/about.md

 Before joining SIAT, I have interned in companies such as Sensetime, Xbotpark Robotics etc. And was a visiting student at SIAT etc. !

-My research interests include: AAI, speech LLM, etc.
+My research interests include: speech AAI , speech LLM, Multi-Model etc.

 # 🔥 News
+- *2025.03*: Our work was accepted by Scientific Data (Nature), 🔥Release AUSpeech database😊!!!

-[//]: # (- *2024.09*: Our work was Under Reviewer by TASLP.)
+- *2025.02*: Our work was accepted by IEEE/ACM Transactions on Audio, Speech, and Language Processing.
+- *2024.11*: Our work won 1st in the SLT2024 workshop and submitted to INTERSPEECH2025
 - *2024.09*: Our work was accepted by ISCSLP2024.
-- *2024.09*: Our work was accepted by ISCSLP2024.
+- *2024.09*: Our work was accepted by ISCSLP2024, 🔥Release MSDM database😊!!!
 - *2024.08*: Our work was accepted by ICSR2024.
 - *2024.08*: Our work was accepted by ICSR2024, Winner of the Best Paper Award.
 - *2024.06*: Our work was accepted by INTERSPEECH2024.